-Seeking Safety can be utilized in a group or individual context and is extremely successful in both settings.
-In a group setting, individuals are encouraged to share what they feel is appropriate and provide encouragement and feedback to one another as they learn to increase safety and coping skills, together.
-Group members are then encouraged to discuss what may have come up during the group sessions during their individual therapy to further explore themes, difficulties, or practice coping skills.
-In an individual session, clients are able to spend more time exploring their unsafe behavior and practice their new coping skills at length as well as have the opportunity to move at a pace best suited for their individual needs.
+Group members are then encouraged to discuss what may have come up during the group treatment sessions during their individual therapy to further explore themes and difficulties or practice coping skills.
+In an individual session, clients are able to spend more time exploring their unsafe behavior and practice their new coping skills at length as well as have the opportunity to move at a pace best suited to their individual needs.

 Seeking Safety Coping Skills

-The primary focus of Seeking Safety therapy is to increase safe coping skills.
-Coping skills are the behaviors a person engages in, in order to tolerate discomfort, pain, anxiety, depression, etc. Many individuals who have experienced traumatic life events have responded to their discomfort in unsafe ways such as abusing substances, engaging in unsafe physical self-harming behavior or engaging in unsafe relationships.
-Seeking Safety therapy introduces new options to begin to tolerate the discomfort and begin thinking about ways to begin to distance oneself, in a healthy way, from the discomfort.
+The primary focus of a seeking safety therapy program in San Diego is to increase safe coping skills.
+Coping skills are the behaviors a person engages in, in order to tolerate discomfort, pain, anxiety, depression, etc. Many individuals who have experienced traumatic life events have responded to their discomfort in unsafe ways, such as abusing substances, engaging in unsafe physical self-harming behavior, or engaging in unsafe relationships.
+A seeking safety therapy program introduces new options to begin to tolerate the discomfort and begin thinking about ways to distance oneself in a healthy way from the discomfort.

 PTSD and Substance Abuse